-If you sadly missed our Annual Dinner on November 22 at the Universal Hilton – don’t fret – you can experience the camaraderie, the excitement, the deep emotions and the kiddush Hashem, right here, right now (and as often as you like) at our Virtual Annual Dinner.
+If you sadly missed our Annual Dinner honoring the Legacy of Sam Menlo, ז״ל – don’t fret – you can experience the camaraderie, the excitement, the deep emotions and the kiddush Hashem, right here, right now (and as often as you like) at our Virtual Annual Dinner.

 If you want a quick recap of the evening, you can watch the highlight reel below (don’t forget to keep on scrolling down so you don’t miss anything important).

 The Los Angeles Community certainly responded.
-Over 600 of our closest friends attended the Annual Dinner!
+Nearly 500 of our closest friends attended the Annual Dinner!

-Promptly, at a few minutes before 7:00 (everything ran perfectly on schedule) the doors opened to the ballroom.
+Promptly, at a few minutes before 7:00 the doors opened to the ballroom.
 The decor, the lighting, all exquisite!

 The salad course was waiting at our table.
 The efficient wait staff promptly removed our salad and served the prime rib of beef (this is where virtual reality leaves something to be desired – I’m afraid you can’t taste just how delicious that steak was!)
 Just as we put down our forks… the wait staff magically appeared and removed our plates.
 The program was about to begin.

 The program started off with a fast-paced overview of some of last-years accomplishment – the We Are Valley Torah video: